 You would never do that because his objective is to win this game.
 Your objective is to beat the other game.
 You’re on opposite teams.
 When millions of Canadians go directly to their bank, to their branch, and sit down with a mortgage representative or a bank representative, they’re sitting down with the coach of the other team.

 In my opinion, that’s a conflict of interest.
-I truly believe that these people are highly trained and they have the good interest in heart of the people that they want to serve.
+I truly believe that these people are highly trained and they have a good interest in heart of the people that they want to serve.
 But there are a few things that they cannot do.
 They cannot give advice about other lenders.
 Even if they were hungry enough to learn the policies and the products of the competition, which in my opinion, they should because they should know how their own products compare to the competition.

 “Never use for your team, the other team’s coach… lol”